emmalepsy/emmalepsy.github.io/_posts/2015-11-04-why-freelancers-should-discuss-rates.md

 ---
 layout: post
-title: Why Freelancers Should Discuss Rates With Each Other
+title: Why freelancers should discuss rates with each other
 date: 2015-11-04 12:04:56.000000000 -05:00
 categories: []
 tags: []